 Minn.
 Stat.
-Section PUBLIC INDEBTEDNESS Yes No Workpaper Reference Section 1 03 110 Reference 1.
-If not, did the board adopt a resolution levying another amount of such taxes? § 475.61, subd.
-3 B. For school districts, did the district report to the Commissioner of Education, the district's debt redemption fund balance as of June 30 of the prior year attributable to refunding of existing bonds; and 1.
+PUBLIC INDEBTEDNESS Workpaper Section Yes No Reference 1.
+If not, did the board adopt a resolution levying another amount of such taxes? § 475.61, B. For school districts, did the district report to the Commissioner of Education, the subd.
+3 district's debt redemption fund balance as of June 30 of the prior year attributable to refunding of existing bonds; and 1.
 Did the commissioner reduce the levies; or 2.
 Did the school board, with the commissioner's approval, retain all or part of the excess balance? § 475.61, subd.
 4 C. 1.
 For obligations authorized before July 1, 2005, was the amount of any surplus remaining in the debt redemption fund of a school district when the obligations and interest thereon are paid used to reduce the general fund levies or state aids?
-2. For obligations authorized on July 1, 2005 or thereafter, was the amount of any surplus remaining in the debt service fund of a school district when the obligations and interest thereon are paid in full (a) appropriated to any other general purpose without any reductions in state aid or levies or (b) used to reduce the general fund levies or state aid? § 471.70 D. Has the principal accounting officer of the school district reported, on or before February 1st of each year, to the auditor of each county in which the municipality is situated, the total amount of outstanding obligations and the purpose for which issued, as of December 31st of the preceding year?
-Part IV.
-Audit Conclusion The auditor must state a conclusionbased on this questionnaire and any other audit procedures performedwhether the client has
+2. For obligations authorized on July 1, 2005 or thereafter, was the amount of any surplus remaining in the debt service fund of a school district when the obligations and interest thereon are paid in full (a) appropriated to any other general purpose without any reductions in state aid or levies or (b) used to reduce the general fund levies or state aid? § 471.70 D. Has the principal accounting officer of the school district reported, on or before February 1 st of each year, to the auditor of each county in which the municipality is situated, the total amount of outstanding obligations and the purpose for which issued, as of December 31 st of the preceding year? • Part IV.
+Audit Conclusion The auditor must state a conclusionbased on this questionnaire and any other audit procedures performedwhether the client has complied with the legal provisions reviewed relating to public indebtedness.